In this article, we’ll take a look at the effects of emotional turmoil on the mind and body.

 Serotonin is the neurotransmitter responsible for governing and regulating mood and emotions.
 A healthy diet, and therefore a healthy gut microbiome, keeps the quality of serotonin in the body high, which has a direct impact on mood and our ability to tolerate distress.

 Emotional turmoil is characterized by a heightened stress response, including muscle tension, anxiety, erratic mood, sleep issues, changes in appetite, and low self-esteem.
 One key approach to tackling all of these issues simultaneously is to engage in regular exercise.

 Of course, emotional turmoil and distress often stem from upsetting, confusing, or frightening life events.
 Hence, exercise is not a cure-all approach.
 Still, it does have a profound positive impact on our physical and mental health and significantly boosts our emotional resilience and distress tolerance.

-Scientists have found that even light aerobic exercise, such as walking, jogging, swimming, or cycling, and dancing, even for 20 to 30 minutes a day, can relieve stress, reduce the symptoms and severity of anxiety and depression, and even boost mental clarity and cognitive abilities.
+Scientists have found that even light aerobic exercise, such as walking, jogging, swimming, or cycling, and dancing, even for 20 to 30 minutes a day, can relieve stress, reduce reduce negative emotions, and even boost mental clarity and cognitive abilities.